SebastienBtr/Node.js-API-Example_MySQL/README.md

 ## Documentation

-The documentation is made with swagger and can be find at "/api-documentation"
+The documentation is made with swagger and can be find in the route "/api-documentation"